Mohith202/Grasp_Module/README.md

-# CNN-Based Grasp Detection with Attention Mechanism on GraspNet Dataset
+# CNN-Based Grasp Detection with Attention Mechanism on GraspNet Dataset (forked form Graspnet repo)

 ## Abstract
 This project presents a hybrid approach for robotic grasp detection by combining **CNN-based image segmentation** and a **simple attention mechanism** for robust feature extraction.
 These modules were evaluated in conjunction with the **GraspNet baseline architecture**.
 The final model demonstrated an improvement in **Average Precision (AP)**, reaching **55%**, by effectively identifying graspable regions on seen objects.